Key takeaways

 You’ll want to design a withdrawal strategy from your retirement accounts, including the total percentage of assets you take out and which accounts you tap first.

-- Required Minimum Distributions (RMDs) from retirement accounts
+- Required minimum distributions (RMDs) from retirement accounts

 - Taxable accounts (savings, brokerage)

-- Tax-deferred retirement accounts (403(b), Traditional IRA)
+- Tax-deferred retirement accounts (403(b), traditional IRA)

 - Tax-free retirement accounts (Roth 403(b), Roth 401(k), Roth IRA)

-But there are no hard and fast rules.
+But there are no hard-and-fast rules.
 Everyone’s tax situation is unique and requires individual planning to get the most tax benefits.
 Plus, tax liabilities change over time.
-Tax rates may go up or down and the balances in your taxable and non-taxable accounts may vary due to investment performance and withdrawals.
+Tax rates may go up or down, and the balances in your taxable and non-taxable accounts may vary due to investment performance and withdrawals.
 You’ll have the most flexibility if you have money in all of these different account types.
 Then you can be nimble in how you take your withdrawals depending on your income and tax situation each year.

 For example, if you have savings in both a 403(b) plan and a Roth IRA, you might withdraw just enough taxable income from the 403(b) to avoid getting bumped into a higher tax bracket.
 You could then take tax-free withdrawals from the Roth IRA for additional income without paying more taxes.

-Remember to take Required Minimum Distributions (RMDs)
+Remember to take required minimum distributions (RMDs)

 The IRS is very strict about enforcing RMD rules, so make sure you calculate your RMDs correctly and make them on time.
 If you’re late, you’ll owe a penalty equal to 50 percent of the amount that should have been withdrawn.